Elektrobit/ebcl_template/docs/tools/boot.md

     1. Extract debian packages into the folder
     2. Copy all specified (host)files and directories into the folder
     3. Run config scripts in the folder
- 4. Generate boottarball from the temporary folder, if configured
+ 4. Generate boot tarball from the temporary folder, if configured

 ## Configuration options